Orwell Rolls in His Grave

 Orwell Rolls in His Grave is a 2003 American documentary film directed by Robert Kane Pappas and written by Pappas and Tom Blackburn.

 Documentary topic

 The film covered topics including the Telecommunications Act of 1996, concentration of media ownership, political corruption, Federal Communications Commission (FCC), the controversy over the US presidential election of 2000 (particularly in Florida with Bush v.
-Gore), and the Carter vs. Reagan 1980 "October Surprise" conspiracy theory.
+Gore), and the Carter vs. Reagan 1980 October Surprise theory.